Robert Wood Johnson II: Personal life

 In 1928, Johnson had taken up residence at Morven in Princeton, New Jersey, the historic home of the Stockton family.
 It was converted into the New Jersey Governor's mansion after Johnson's lease on the property ended in 1945.
-In 1946, Evie Johnson had an idea for a new showcase mansion in Princeton, and built 'Longleat' on sprawling grounds entered through grand gates with a one-mile drive up to the house.
-Evie was a bit of a social climber and had met the Marquess of Bath, who owned the Longleat "stately home" in Wiltshire, England, from which she borrowed the name.

 Johnson died in 1968 at Roosevelt Hospital in New York City; he left the bulk of his $400,000,000 estate to the Robert Wood Johnson Foundation.
-His children already had been provided for, in a series of trusts.
 Johnson was buried at Elmwood Cemetery in North Brunswick, New Jersey.

 Recognition

 In 2008, Johnson was inducted into the New Jersey Hall of Fame.